Skip Breadcrumb Links

 Your family doctor or nurse practitioner can give you a FIT kit.
 It comes with simple instructions, which you can find online in 26 languages.
 Once you complete it, you can drop it off at a lab or mail it.
 In a few weeks, you will get the results from your doctor, as well as a results letter from Cancer Care Ontario.
-If you do not have a healthcare provider, you can get a FIT kit from Telehealth Ontario.
+If you do not have a healthcare provider, you can get a FIT kit from Health Connect Ontario.

 Why do some men and women get letters about colon cancer screening?

 Regular screening is so important that Cancer Care Ontario an agency of the Ministry of Health and Long-Term Care, sends letters to eligible men and women inviting them to be screened.
 They also get letters that tell them their screening results and remind them when it is time to return for screening.
 It is your choice to be screened or not.